MicrosoftDocs/win32/desktop-src/SecCrypto/extendedproperty-value.md

-﻿---
-Description: 'Sets or retrieves the extended property data.' ms.assetid: '115bb52a-e64d-4d84-a491-35f6dba25a58'
-title: 'ExtendedProperty.Value property'
 ---
+Description: Sets or retrieves the extended property data. ms.assetid: 115bb52a-e64d-4d84-a491-35f6dba25a58
+title: ExtendedProperty.Value property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
+---

 # ExtendedProperty.Value property

 \[CAPICOM is a 32-bit only component that is available for use in the following operating systems: Windows Server 2008, Windows Vista, and Windows XP.
-Instead, use Platform Invocation Services (PInvoke) to call the Win32 API function [**CertGetCertificateContextProperty**](certgetcertificatecontextproperty.md) and obtain the properties.
+Instead, use Platform Invocation Services (PInvoke) to call the Win32 API function [**CertGetCertificateContextProperty**](/windows/win32/Wincrypt/nf-wincrypt-certgetcertificatecontextproperty?branch=master) and obtain the properties.
 For information about PInvoke, see [Platform Invoke Tutorial](http://go.microsoft.com/fwlink/p/?linkid=119531).
 The [.NET and CryptoAPI via P/Invoke: Part 1](http://go.microsoft.com/fwlink/p/?linkid=119533) and [.NET and CryptoAPI via P/Invoke: Part 2](http://go.microsoft.com/fwlink/p/?linkid=119534) subsections of [Extending .NET Cryptography with CAPICOM and P/Invoke](http://go.microsoft.com/fwlink/p/?linkid=119532) may also be helpful.\]

 The **Value** property sets or retrieves the extended property data.